GoogleCloudPlatform/Data-Pipeline/app/help/examples.md

 is going to add some data into a table in BigQuery, using a schema that looks exactly the columnar output from the previous stage.
 But hang on, how does this stage know what data to write into the table?
-One can see that neither does our input stage provide `sinks` not does out output stage provide `sources`.
+One can see that neither does our input stage provide `sinks` nor does our output stage provide `sources`.
 The application will automatically generate a temporary object in GCS and inject the missing parameters into each stage's configuration.
 When the `CsvMatchReplace` stage is run, it will have the URL of this temporary GCS object as a sink, and